ThatsFlame/An-easy-discord-spammer/README.md

 # An-easy-discord-spammer
-An easy code made by me to spam discord messagge using http requests
+An easy code made by me to spam discord msgs using http requests